nimicent/watson-beat/README.md

 Using machine learning to spur human creativity is _so_ 2018!
 Watson has used a combination of reinforcement learning and neural networks to create the Watson Beat.

+This repo, is all the code for the The Watson Beat.
+It all runs locally using the terminal.
+To run it, there are a few things you need set up on your local computer first, like python 🐍!

 Inputs
 ------